courthub74/viking_arena_time_card/README.md

 ### Next thing

+\*Change the sidebar link from 'Messaging' to 'Schedule Requests'

 \*Make the Weekly Schedule modal manager side function like the calendar employee side

 \*~Make the page body freeze and whiteout when modal clicked~